akumina/AkuminaDev/docs/Modern-Faq.md

 ## How can a developer add additional CSS and JS files to the site?

-This can be done easily using either SPA or the Application Extension/Widget Picker, see:
+While Modern does allow you to add additonal CSS and JS files, the process to do so requires effort in steps and configuration.
+With Akumina, this can be done easily using either SPA or the Application Extension/Widget Picker, see:
 * SPA - https://akumina.github.io/docs/Modern-SPA#spa-configuration
 * Application Extension/Widget Picker - https://akumina.github.io/docs/Modern-AWP#setup-installation